Prisma-Drone-Team/H-CoRE/README.md

 This repository contains tools and configurations for H-CoRE (Heterogeneous Cooperative multi-Robot Execution) framework simulation and hardware deployment integrated with ROS2 Humble in Docker environments.

 ## Article
-The description of the single agents' architecture, the software integration, and the validation are described in the following article:
+The description of the single agents' architecture, the software integration, and the framework validation is described in the following article:

-Simone D’Angelo, Vincenzo Scognamiglio, Francesca Pagano, Alessandro De Crescenzo, Pasquale Merone, Stefano Ciaravino, Alberto Finzi, Vincenzo Lippiello and Riccardo Caccavale "H-CoRE: A Cognitive Framework for Heterogeneous Cooperative Multi-Robot Exploration and Inspection"
+Simone D’Angelo*, Francesca Pagano, Riccardo Caccavale, Vincenzo Scognamiglio, Alessandro De Crescenzo, Pasquale Merone, Stefano Ciaravino, Alberto Finzi, and Vincenzo Lippiello, "H-CoRE: A Cooperative Framework for Heterogeneous Multi-Robot Exploration and Inspection"

-This work is actually submitted and under review at [...]
+This work is actually submitted and under review at MDPI - Drones

 ## Video
-[...]
+Supplementary video showcasing the proposed framework and the corresponding experimental validation is available at: https://youtu.be/VcLkpbIYOPw

 ## Architecture Overview

 The system consists of several modular ROS2 packages divided into agent-specific Docker environments:

 # GCS
 https://github.com/Prisma-Drone-Team/leonardo_managers